westacks/telebot/docs/objects.md

 ## Features

-Each object of the library extends `\WeStacks\TeleBot\TelegramObject::class`, so the next things can be done with each library object:
+Each object of the library extends `\WeStacks\TeleBot\Interfaces\TelegramObject::class`, so the next things can be done with each library object:
 <!-- tabs:start -->

 #### ** Test data **